Request for Proposals RFP 2026-2028

 What do you really want to fund?

-Integrated research and extension projects that improve the understanding, wise use and stewardship of Texas’ coastal and marine resources, outcome-oriented research that spans broad areas of natural, physical, social, behavioral and economic sciences and engineering, policy, law and planning.
+Integrated research and extension projects that improve the understanding, wise use and stewardship of Texas’ coastal and marine resources, community-engaged and outcome-oriented research that spans broad areas of natural, physical, social, behavioral and economic sciences and engineering, policy, law and planning.
 Therefore, the most competitive research proposals will respond to one or more of the research priorities established for this RFP (see p.
-2) and achieve one or more of the focus area(s) and goal(s) identified in the Texas Sea Grant Strategic Plan 2024-2027, and has an end user identified.
+2) and achieve one or more of the focus area(s) and goal(s) identified in the Texas Sea Grant Strategic Plan 2024-2027, and has a community-engaged end user identified.

 What outcomes do you want to see?